 Char siu, also known as Chinese BBQ pork, is an iconic Cantonese barbecue dish.
-The flavors are amazing: savory, sweet, and smoky…and finished with a glossy honey glaze!
+The sweet and savory umami flavors are pretty amazing, and it’s finished with a shiny and sticky honey glaze!

-Famous for its signature red hue, Chinese barbecued pork is traditionally oven roasted until tender and juicy, and slightly charred around the edges.
+Famous for its signature red hue, char siu pork is oven roasted until tender and juicy, and slightly charred around the edges.
+It is incredibly delicious and can be served so many ways!
+Make-ahead and freezer friendly too.

 If you ask me what my favorite Chinese dish was growing up, I’d say it’s char siu, a Cantonese style barbecued pork.
 It’s right up there with my dad’s Beef Chow Fun!